GoogleCloudPlatform/software-delivery-workshop/labs/gke-progression/README.md

     Once the build has completed continue to the next step

-5. Review mulitple responses from the server
+5. Review multiple responses from the server

-    Run the following command and note that approxomatly 25% of the responses are showing the new response of Hello World v1.1
+    Run the following command and note that approximately 25% of the responses are showing the new response of Hello World v1.1

     ```sh
     while true; do curl -w "\n" http://$PRODUCTION_IP; sleep 1;  done
     ```

-    When you're ready to continue pres `Ctrl+c` to exit out of the loop.
+    When you're ready to continue press `Ctrl+c` to exit out of the loop.

 ## Automating deployments for git tags